About us

 We must never forget we are a biological species, forever bound to this particular biological world.

-The Wild Bird Trust was founded in South Africa in 2009 by Dr Rutledge “Steve” Boyes with the primary objective of keeping birds safe in the wild by securing critical habitat for the benefit of ecosystems, wildlife and people in perpetuity The initial project was the Cape Parrot Project, based in Hogsback, where Dr Boyes lived while he undertook his research on the parrots.
-Since then, the Wild Bird Trust has grown to accommodate more projects and in 2014, the Okavango Wilderness Project was launched.
-This is a multi-year collaboration agreement with the National Geographic Society thereby becoming the National Geographic Okavango Wilderness Project, or “NGOWP” as it’s commonly known.
+The initial project was the Cape Parrot Project, based in Hogsback, where Dr Boyes lived while he undertook his research on the parrots.
+Since then, the Wild Bird Trust has grown and in 2014, we launched a multi-year collaboration agreement with the National Geographic Society called the National Geographic Okavango Wilderness Project (NGOWP).
 With a commitment to help conserve the iconic Okavango Delta by protecting the headwaters in Angola upon which it depends.
-We will continue to conduct expeditions to research, document and explore the remotest regions in Africa, with the primary purpose of contributing to their sustainable and perpetual conservation by promoting or establishing community led conservation economy initiatives.

 THIS IS WHY